aureliojargas/txt2regex/cmdline.md

   --history VALUE     Prints a regex from the given history data --make LABEL        Prints the default regex for the specified label

-  --version           Prints the program version and quit -h, --help          Prints the help message and quit
+  -V, --version       Prints the program version and quit -h, --help          Prints the help message and quit

 Please read the program Man Page for more information.